Join Bicycle NSW today for insurance, advocacy, support

 We do recommend:

-• You wear enclosed shoes and if they have laces that they are tied so they won’t come undone or snag on the bike
+• Enclosed shoes over they have laces that they are tied, so they won’t come undone or snag on the bike

-• You do not wear clothing or accessories that can get caught in the tyres or chain
+• Avoiding clothing or accessories that could get caught in the tyres or chain

-If you are planning for a longer ride, normal exercise gear is also completely fine.
-If lycra is what makes you feel comfortable - go for it!
+If you are planning for a longer ride, exercise gear is also completely fine.
+If padded lycra is what makes you feel comfortable - go for it!

 2. Preparing for Weather